OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-09.md

 ## Mark 9:38

-John said to him, “Teacher, we saw someone casting out demons in your name, and we tried to stop him because he was not following us.”
+John said to him, “Teacher, we saw someone driving out demons in your name, and we tried to stop him because he was not one of us.”

 ## Mark 9:39